StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 * Relations

 {% hint style="info" %}
-The VMWare vSphere integration understands StackState [common tags](../../configure/topology/tagging.md#common-tags).
-These StackState tags can be assigned to elements in VMWare vSphere to influence the way that the resulting topology is built in StackState.
+The VMWare vSphere integration understands Rancher Observability [common tags](../../configure/topology/tagging.md#common-tags).
+These Rancher Observability tags can be assigned to elements in VMWare vSphere to influence the way that the resulting topology is built in Rancher Observability.
 For example, by placing a component in a specific layer or domain.
 {% endhint %}

 #### Traces